opengisch/QField-docs/en/prepare/map-themes.rst

 1. Style the map and layers to your requirements
 2. Save it as a named Map Theme
-3. Load the project and your device and change the active Map Theme
+3. Load the project on your device and change the active Map Theme

 Change the active Map Theme